We're a state-of-the-art facility ranked #1 in Epping for “resident experience”

 .webp)

-Everyday life with Chinese comforts
+Everyday life with familiar comforts

 Language awareness